 Acuity Brands Delcares Quarterly Dividend

-/EIN News/ -- Atlanta, Jan.
-26, 2023 (GLOBE NEWSWIRE) -- The Board of Directors of Acuity Brands, Inc. (NYSE: AYI; "Company") today declared a quarterly dividend of 13 cents per share.
+Atlanta, Jan.
+26, 2023 (GLOBE NEWSWIRE) -- The Board of Directors of Acuity Brands, Inc. AYI ", Company", ))) today declared a quarterly dividend of 13 cents per share.
 The dividend is payable on February 14, 2023, to shareholders of record on February 6, 2023.
 The dividend payment date has changed for this period due to a change in the quarterly board meeting date.

 About Acuity Brands